Electronic invoices in Europe

 Regarding Switzerland, in 2018 Simone Sporing held a (german) speech "Die E-Rechnung in Industrie und Handel" how Coop introduced ZUGFeRD and that and how it was certified by the authorities Slides

-For all details on all countries please refer to the "EU compendium on e-invoicing retention" which alsolists the legal requirements for the different countries and the (german) collection on legal foundations for electronic invoices in the EU (Sammlung der Rechtsgrundlagen für elektronische Rechnungen in der EG) and in particular interesting regarding B2G the CEFDIGITAL E-invoicing situation per country
+For further details on all european countries please refer to the "EU compendium on e-invoicing retention" which also lists the legal requirements for the different countries and the (german) collection on legal foundations for electronic invoices in the EU (Sammlung der Rechtsgrundlagen für elektronische Rechnungen in der EG) and in particular interesting regarding B2G the CEFDIGITAL E-invoicing situation per country

 As defined in the german e-invoice law (amended E-Rechnungsgesetz in Bgbl 19/2017) and the according act, the E-Rechnungsverordnung, structured e-invoices will become mandatory vis á vis the authorities as of November 2020 in germany.